Mali-bee/customWordPressTheme/README.md

 # customWordPressTheme
-creating a custom wordpress theme from scratch
+creating a custom wordpress theme from scratch.
+PHP, and all of that.